fkmiec/goscript/README.md

 ### Use --export Option to Export a Command's Source and Remove the Command from the Project

 The --export option writes the source of a command, with the shebang added at the top, to stdout.
 This is intended to facilitate converting a global command on the PATH into a local script.
-The function of the --delete option (see below) is invoked after the binary is moved.
+The function of the --delete option (see below) is invoked after the command is exported.
 You can use --cat option if you simply want to see the source of a command or want to use it as a starting point for a new command or script.

 ```
 > $ goscript --export gofind